|

 tolerances on, and provide governance over the self-regulating

+mechanisms inherent in wildly oscillating social systems.
 The Science of Change, which is really a number of

 sciences that offer a set of tools for regulating social (mis)behavior,